When Demonstrations Meet Generative World Models: A Maximum Likelihood Framework for Offline Inverse Reinforcement Learning: Numerical results

-In Figure \ref{figure:5000_demonstrations} and Table \ref{table:5000_demonstrations}, we show the performance comparison between the proposed algorithm and benchmark algorithms when $5,000$ expert demonstrations are provided.
-The results of IQ-Learn is not presented since it suffers from unstable performance. {To obtain better performance in BC and ValueDICE which are model-free offline imitation learning methods, we only use the expert demonstrations to train their agents.
+In Figure \ref{figure:5000_demonstrations} and Table \ref{table:5000_demonstrations}, we show the performance comparison between the proposed algorithm and benchmarks.
+The results of IQ-Learn is not presented since it suffers from unstable performance. {To obtain better performance in BC and ValueDICE, we only use the expert demonstrations to train their agents.
 From the results, it is clear that the proposed Offline ML-IRL outperforms the benchmark algorithms by a large margin in most cases.
 In the experiment sets where Offline ML-IRL does not obtain the best performance, we notice the performance gap is small compared with the leading benchmark algorithm.} Moreover, among the three dataset types (medium-replay, medium and medium-expert), medium-expert dataset has the most complete coverage on the expert-visited state-action space.
-As a result, we can see that Offline ML-IRL can nearly match the expert performance when the world model is trained from the medium-expert transition dataset.
-This numerical result matches our theoretical understanding in Theorem \ref{theorem:likelihood_difference}. {As a remark, in most cases, we notice that Offline ML-IRL outperforms CLARE by a large margin which is also a model-based offline IRL algorithm.} As suggested before, this is due to the fact that when the expert demonstrations are limited and the transition samples from the behavior policy take a large portion of all collected data, CLARE matches the joint visitation measure of the collected data, {thus fails to recover the ground-truth reward for imitating expert behaviors.}
+As a result, Offline ML-IRL can nearly match the expert performance when the world model is trained from the medium-expert transition dataset.
+This numerical result matches our theoretical understanding in Theorem \ref{theorem:likelihood_difference}. {As a remark, in most cases, we notice that Offline ML-IRL outperforms CLARE by a large margin which is also a model-based offline IRL algorithm.} As we discussed in the related work (Appendix \ref{appendix:additional_related_work}), this is due to the fact that when the expert demonstrations are limited and diverse transition samples take a large portion of all collected data, CLARE learns a policy to match the joint visitation measure of all collected data, {thus fails to imitate expert behaviors.}